kiayaand20/Project-2/README.md

 ### MVP

-- Utilize Airtable to build usable database.
+- Utilize Airtable to build a usable database.
-- Use Axios to consume data from Airtable, and GET/render that data in components.
+- Utilize Axios to consume data from Airtable, and GET/render that data in components.
 - Establish home page with clickable season icons that allows users to select an option and get corresponding activity ideas.
 - Allow users to complete a form concerning their favorite activities that can be rendered on the page/updated on Airtable.